-I am not sure if readers would know this but for ten years I was a vegetarian.
-As a vegetarian I had a lot of signature dishes that I absolutely loved!
-This stuffed pumpkin recipe was one of my favourites.
+When I was a vegetarian I had a lot of signature dishes that I absolutely loved!
+This Stuffed Pumpkin recipe was one of my favourites.
 I have made a few alterations over the years but it still remains a dish that makes me feel healthy and nourished.
 Even though I am a bonafide meat eater I still enjoy my meatless meals.

 Recently I have been adding some vegan dishes to my repertoire, my motivation has been to give my stomach a break from dairy.
 It seems as I get older the more I LOVE cheese, the less my body LOVES me.
 Please don’t think this will ever stop me demolishing a huge chunk of Gorgonzola, brie, goats cheese or any other dairy that crosses my path.
 I have just found that its better if dairy days are the exception and not the rule for me.